ismills24/system-design-assessment/README.md

 - ***Misc***: Ultimately, this was a very fast prototype and much stands to be optimized.
 Examples would be optimizing database queries, implementing lazy loading for our image thumbnails etc.

 <hr/>
+## Section 2: Prototype

 Welcome to the frontend repository for **SoftServe**, a video streaming platform built with React and TypeScript, styled with TailwindCSS.
 This frontend interacts with a backend API for user authentication, video streaming, uploading and comment management.
 The platform allows users to browse, watch, upload and interact with videos, including commenting, liking/disliking, and favoriting content.
+- A live version of the app can be found hosted on [Vercel](https://system-design-assessment-taupe.vercel.app/)
+- The backend repo can be found on [Github](https://github.com/ismills24/vention-interview-api) and a live version is hosted on [render.com](https://render.com/)

 ## Features